 Just for fun, I'm sure you'd like to see one more blue room.
 It's not the best lighting, but yes, the laundry room walls (and ceiling!) were also Duke blue before.
 While I love Coach K and the Blue Devils, I am not enough of a fan to want their color on my walls.
 Plus, Hubby is a UNC fan.
 Carolina blue will not be on our walls either, though.

-So far, we replaced the flooring, primed and painted the walls (and ceiling!), took down the wire shelf over the washer & dryer, and added hardware to the cabinets, which we may or may not paint one day.
+First, we replaced the flooring, primed and painted the walls (and ceiling!), took down the wire shelf over the washer & dryer, and added hardware to the cabinets.

 After our dryer died, we got a new one... which led to a new washer... which led to changing the whole room.
 We painted & moved the cabinets, added shelves & crown molding, painted & stamped the ceiling, and moved the washer and dryer to the other wall.